Skip to Main Content

 • It must be made available for global access at no cost via the Web.

-• The author/creator of each work must grant to WCU Libraries the non-exclusive right to preserve and distribute the work in perpetuity.
+• The author/creator of each work must grant to Hunter Library the non-exclusive right to preserve and distribute the work in perpetuity.

 • The library will verify if the publisher allows for IR archiving.
 Most academic publishers allow this.
 For those that do not, it will be the responsibility of the submitting faculty member to obtain written permission to place material in the IR.

-• Contributions to NC DOCKS are entirely voluntary; should the author later wish to remove any contribution, the Libraries will comply with the request.
+• Contributions to Scholar Central are entirely voluntary; should the author later wish to remove any contribution, the Hunter Library will comply with the request.

 What is Open Access?